Raid on 20,000 Tesco Bank accounts fuels cybercrime fears

 Outside Britain, Bangladesh Bank lost $81 million in February after yet-to-be-identified cyber criminals took money out of its account at the Federal Reserve Bank of New York using fraudulent SWIFT wire transfers.

-(Additional reporting by Michael Holden, James Davey and Huw Jones in London and Jim Finkle in Boston)
+(Additional reporting by Michael Holden, James Davey and Huw Jones in London and Jim Finkle in Boston; Editing by Louise Ireland)